shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

 1. User requests to switch the tab of the screen.
-2. InternHunter switches to the requested tab. <br />
+2. InternHunter switches to the requested tab. </br>
     Use case ends.

 #### Extensions
  1a.
-InternHunter detects an invalid input. <br />
+InternHunter detects an error in the input format. <br/>
   1a1.
-InternHunter displays an error message and informs the user of the valid input format. <br />
+InternHunter displays an error message and informs the user of the valid input format. <br/>
   Use case resumes from step 1.

 ### Use case: UC14 - Get help

 #### MSS
 Guarantees: User will get directions to the user guide

-MSS:
 1. User requests for help.
-2. InternHunter displays help message directing user to user guide. </br>
+2. InternHunter displays help message directing user to user guide. <br/>
     Use case ends.